-The 2017-2018 season at O. Wayne Rollins Planetarium features more than 30 Friday-evening public shows.
-Guests are encouraged to arrive early for best seats.
+The 2019-2020 season at O. Wayne Rollins Planetarium features 30 Friday-evening public shows.
+Guests are encouraged to arrive early for the best seats.
 No late seating is permitted.
 Public planetarium shows, with the exception of Cosmic Concerts, include a live-narrated “seasonal stargazing” segment in addition to the featured full-dome program.

 - Adults: $5 per show

 - Children & Non-YHC Students: $3 per show